NguyenAndrew/mof-java/README.md

 Q: I want to remove this library (Didn't like the user experience, found a better library, etc).
 How difficult is it to do so?

 A: Using Mock Coach decouples and replaces the implicit whens and verifies between your different unit tests with explicit code.
-The process of removing the library is simple: Recouple your tests by copying and paste those whens and verifies back into each of your unit tests.
+The process of removing the library is simple: Recouple your tests by copying and paste those extra whens and verifies back into each of your unit tests.

 Q: Why support up 16 injects mocks?